Rishi-0910/FILE-ORGANIZER/README.md

 # Python File Organizer.

 ## Overview
 The Python File Organizer is a simple script that helps users organize files in their Downloads directory based on file types.
-It automatically sorts files into designated folders such as Images, Videos, Documents, Audio, and Archives, making it easier to manage and locate files.
+It automatically sorts files into designated folders such as Images, Videos, Documents, Audio, Archives and Python Script  making it easier to manage and locate files.

 ## Functionality
 - Scans the Downloads directory for files.